turiddu25/OOSE-AI-Question-Generator/README.md

 4. Enter the number of questions you want to generate when prompted.
 5. The script will generate questions based on the combined data from all files in the `data` directory and save the generated questions in the `generated_questions` directory.
 The output files will be named based on the format files.

+## Analytics

+The analytics feature tracks the types of questions generated and their difficulty levels.
+This data is stored in the `analytics` directory and can be used to refine the question generation process.

 ## Example